RakipGit/RS_Scanner/README.md

 ## RS Scanner – Python Port Automation Scanner

-A fast Python port scanning tool designed to identify open network ports on a target domain, built for simplicity and clean terminal visualization.
+A fast Python port scanning tool designed to identify open network ports on a target domain built for simplicity and clean terminal visualization.

 ---